django-extensions/django-extensions/docs/shell_plus.rst

 Collision resolver which transform pair (app_label, model_name) to alias ``{app_label}_{model_name}``

-This is very similar to ``AppNamePrefixCR`` but this may generate shorter names in case of apps nested into several namespace (like Django's auth app)::
+This is very similar to ``AppNamePrefixCR`` but this may generate shorter names in the case of apps nested into several namespace (like Django's auth app)::

     # with AppNamePrefixCR